basho/cuttlefish/README.md

 log.syslog = on
 ```

-What do those mean?
+### High Level Syntax Definition
+* sysctl-like syntax
+* X = Y, split on first `=`
+* one setting per line for easy scripting

+## What's it look like to developers?
+How does Riak know what to do with those values?
 As a Riak developer, you defined them in the config schema like this:

 ```erlang
 %% example of super basic mapping